-1. Controller – Testportal spółka z ograniczoną odpowiedzialnością, with its registered office in Babimost, Poland, European Union, at the address: Szewska 9, 66-110 Babimost, entered into the register of entrepreneurs of the National Court Register kept by the District Court in Zielona Góra, VIII Commercial Division of the National Court register, under the number 0000512302, NIP (Tax Identification Number) 9731017273, REGON (National Business Registry Number) 081208720.
+1. Controller – Testportal Sp. z o.o., with its registered office in Babimost, Poland, European Union, at the address: Szewska 9, 66-110 Babimost, entered into the register of entrepreneurs of the National Court Register kept by the District Court in Zielona Góra, VIII Commercial Division of the National Court register, under the number 0000512302, NIP (Tax Identification Number) 9731017273, REGON (National Business Registry Number) 081208720.

-2. Cookies – IT data, small text files, saved by the websites you visit, and which are stored on the devices you use to make use of the Controller's Website.
-The information contained in the cookies is necessary for the website to operate correctly, and these files are encrypted, which makes it impossible to share the files with any unauthorized persons.
-The information collected in cookie files can be read by the Controller and their contractors (for technical reasons).
+2. Cookies – IT data and small text files that are saved by the websites you visit and are stored on the device you use to access the Controller's Website.
+The information contained in the Cookies is necessary for the Website to operate correctly, and these files are encrypted, which makes it impossible to share the files with any unauthorized persons.
+The information collected in Cookie files can be read by the Controller and their contractors (for technical reasons).

-3. Device – an electronic device via which you gain access to the Controller's website.
+3. Device – Any electronic Device used to gain access to the Controller's Website.